 American (U.S.A) Tanks

-American tanks are a very good starting point for any type of player due to the flexibility of many of the tanks and tank trees.
-American tanks are well known for their “comfort” since unlisted stats such as gun depression, terrain pass-ability, and other small stats are very good making them easy to use.
-Although they are generally the most accessible tank line in World of Tanks they also provide more seasoned players great tanks that can fill many roles or excel in specific situations.
-One of the most recognizable features of American tanks is to abuse the gun depression and use the terrain to your advantage by only showing your strong turret armor shooting from behind a hill.
+American tanks are a very good starting point for any type of player due to their flexibility.
+They are well known for their “comfort” since stats such as gun depression, terrain passability, and other small stats are very good making them easy to use.
+One of the most recognizable features of American tanks is the excellent gun depression.
+This allows you to use the terrain to your advantage by only showing your strong turret armor shooting from behind a hill.

 Medium/Heavy Low Tiers